Academic Policies & Forms

 - New Or Revised Courses and Change of Grades

-- Forms and Templates related to Tenure or Promotion
+- Forms and Templates related to Tenure, Promotion and Clinical

 - New York State Department of Education Application Forms

 - New Program Proposal Instructions & Reporting Templates

 - Preparing the New and Revised Program Executive Summary – effective December 2015 (PDF)